- Upcoming events! - Receive a fee waiver code to apply when you attend an event. Please note, our programs

 Higher Education Counseling and Student Affairs

 A 2004 alumna with dual degrees in Early Childhood and Elementary Education, Karen couldn't keep herself away from WCU for long.
 Although she accepted admission as a different university, she couldn't get West Chester off her mind.
-After a tour of the other university, she called WCU's graduate studies and accepted her offer of admission, and came "back home for graduate school."
+After a tour of the other university, she called The Graduate School and accepted her offer of admission, and came "back home for graduate school."

 "The opportunities are endless as a graduate student at West Chester University.
 It's a close-knit group of 2,000 graduate students, and you're bound to find a place where you feel at home."